Dayton O'Donnell: Some guy who writes words

 1. It introduces Oliver, a bland young man dating an exciting young woman named Beatriz.
-Oliver doesn't see how magic life is and is bored of working at his mom (recently deceased) and dad's general store (that sells overtly magical things)
+Oliver doesn't see how magic life is and

 4. Once Oliver realizes that he mustn't lose her, he starts researching how to beat his boring disease.
 It's hard though because the subject of I.D.L. is so boring that most of the research on it is either half-finished or literally vanishing from the pages.
 He finally finds one helpful book at the library that says he has to go fight a Dragon.
 The book was written by a man named Dan.

 5. He leaves, just when both his girlfriend and his dad need him the most, to go find a man called Dan the Dragon Hunter.
 Dan teaches a three month long Dragon fighting course.
 Oliver thinks this has to be the same Dan that wrote the book on I.D.L.

 6. He goes to a series of foreign and exotic cities to try and find the Dragon hunter but his web-site and social media is never up to date and it's a struggle to find him.

 7. He finds the Dragon hunter and does the training.
 When he tries to delve into Dan's personal life, he shuts down and and tries to avoid the subject altogether.
 This makes Oliver think that he's definitely the author of the book on I.D.L.
 Also, tensions run high between Oliver and his Girlfriend because he's been gone so long.